 – Mental health treatment adds another modality and the Partial Care Program is launched.

-– New Jersey After 3, after school program for 190 Sumner Elementary children begins.
+– New Jersey After 3 after school program for 190 Sumner Elementary children is launched.

 – New civics education program kicks off.

 – JAWS Summer Youth Program funded by the Jaworski Family and Pulte Homes is launched.